 The GDA2020 datum shift will affect many tenements, particularly those described by the 1’x1’ or 5’x5’ latitude/longitude grid system (exploration licences).

-DMIRS will soon be deciding on its course of action to address the datum upgrade, and will continue to keep stakeholders informed at key stages as the project progresses.
+Full GDA2020 compliance is expected to occur on 1 October and the department will continue to keep stakeholders informed at key stages as the project progresses.

 If you would like to read more about datum modernisation, visit the ICSM website.

 For more information about DMIRS’s involvement please email the DMIRS GDA2020 project team at GDA2020@dmirs.wa.gov.au.